El-Tousy/El-Tousy/README.md

 ## Profile

-I'm a junior software developer from Morocco, passionate about IT, software development and building practical solutions.
+I'm a junior software developer , passionate about IT, software development and building practical solutions.

 I enjoy working on real-world projects, exploring new technologies and understanding how software and IT systems work together — rather than stopping at theory.